Funded Partners

 Hours: Mon - Thurs, 9am - 4:30pm

-Provides recreational activities and health screenings to senior citizens.
-WeCare Telephone Outreach Program, and senior service provider information, are available in our library.
+Provides recreational activities and health screenings to senior citizens over 50.
+WeCare Telephone Outreach Program and senior service provider information are available in our library.

 556 Hartsville Pike, Ste.
 200, Gallatin 37066